MirionQs/GaseousMarble/README.md

 | `gm_clear()` | Frees all loaded fonts. | Use this function before calling `game_restart` to prevent memory leaks. |
 | `gm_draw(x, y, text)` | Draws a UTF-8 encoded string.
 Returns `false` if failed. | |

-as well as setters and getters for configuring the drawing arguments
+as well as setters and getters for configuring the drawing parameters

 | **Setter** | **Getter** |
 | -- | -- |